IRFM/thermavip/docs/core.md

 These signals provide a simple way to follow the deserialization process for huge archives in order, for instance, to display a progress bar.
 Within Thermavip, the progress bar will be automatically displayed if connecting these signals to the corresponding slots of a `VipProgress` object.

-This is automatically done when loading a session file (or the previous session) from Thermavip.
+This is automatically done when loading a session file (or the previous session) from Thermavip application.

 ## Access to configuration files/directories